bjauregui/bjauregui.github.io/_pages/about.md

 About me
 ======

 Hi!
 I am Benjamin Jauregui, a third year PhD student at Universidad de Chile.
 My main line of research is the study of discrete problems in modern model of computing, such as parallel and distributed computing.
-My advisors are Ivan Rapaport and Pedro Montealegre.

 Besides my main line of research, I am interested in diverse topics: The intersection of distributed primitives in other areas, such as blockchain and cryptography, how to apply distributed computing in practice and the model or real world problems in Julia.